 Virus Shawl/Virustuch by Julia Marquardt

 In March 2015, a different pattern page was made under the name of Julia Marquardt.
-(Please note that it is common for more than one designer to use a stitch pattern to make similar things.
+Please note that it is common for more than one designer to use a stitch pattern to make similar things.
 Their individual work is copyright protected.
-This applies to BOTH Julia Marquardt and Orchidee Flower.)
+This applies to BOTH Julia Marquardt and Orchidee Flower.
+Neither of these pattern writers claim to have developed the stitch pattern itself.
+They have simply provided their own interpretations of written text, videos, etc.

 You can view the Ravelry page HERE.
 The pattern is available in German and English.